R1chi33333/Virtual-Agents/Experiment/Research_Proposal.md

 ### 2.3 Rapport, Emotional Connectedness and Credibility.
 - Rapport refers to the immediate quality of interaction: the feeling that communication is smooth and coordinated.
 Tickle-Degnen and Rosenthal define rapport as mutual attentiveness, positivity, and coordination.
 In VR, high rapport might manifest as users feeling “in sync” with an agent’s dialogue or actions.
-- Emotional connectedness (or closeness) is a longer-term bond: how much the agent feels like part of the user’s social circle.
+- Emotional connectedness is a longer-term bond: how much the agent feels like part of the user’s social circle.
 Aron et al. note that closeness “exists when a person’s representation of self includes the other”.
 In our context, connectedness reflects how much a user feels allied with the agent across scenes.
 We expect that rapport can fluctuate scene-to-scene, while connectedness accumulates over the experiment.
-High rapport often precedes trust, whereas high connectedness coexists with deep trust (building on literature in trust and virtual agents).
+High rapport often precedes trust, whereas high connectedness coexists with deep trust.
-- Credibility adds a complementary dimension: it captures whether users regard the agent as a reliable and competent partner capable of performing the task at hand.
+- Credibility captures whether users regard the agent as a reliable and competent partner capable of performing the task at hand.
 McGloin et al. operationalise credibility with bipolar adjectives such as unreliable–reliable, incompetent–competent and untrustworthy–trustworthy applied to an avatar or message source.
 More broadly, credibility is “a set of source characteristics that increase confidence and trust in the message”.
 In work on explainable AI, Hoffman et al. incorporate similar notions—confidence, predictability, reliability and believability—into the XAI Trust Scale, framing credibility as the user’s judgment that the system will act correctly and consistently.

 Together, these three constructs give a layered view of the user–agent relationship: rapport captures the felt smoothness of each encounter, emotional connectedness reflects the accumulating social bond, and credibility gauges whether the agent is considered competent and dependable enough to achieve the user’s goals.